 Consequences of a Wet Reckless Conviction

-Although a wet reckless charge may be more favorable than a DUI sometimes, there are still serious consequences of a wet reckless driving conviction.
-If you plead guilty to reckless driving, you give up your ability to defend yourself in court.
-This means you cannot appeal the court’s decision and you will have a criminal record for several years.
+Although a wet reckless charge may be more favorable than a DUI sometimes, a wet reckless driving conviction still has serious consequences.
+If you plead guilty to reckless driving, you relinquish your ability to defend yourself in court.
+This means you cannot appeal the court’s decision and will have a criminal record for several years.

 The consequences of a criminal record for a wet reckless conviction are the same as those for a DUI charge.
 With a criminal record, you will face difficulties accessing employment, getting a loan from a financial institution, getting a place in university, and accessing public housing.
 Those with a criminal record also often face prejudice in their daily lives.

-Because a wet reckless charge is added to your driving record, your insurance company may increase their premiums.
+Your insurance company may increase their premiums because a wet reckless charge is added to your driving record.
 Depending on whether you have prior offenses on your record, your premiums could increase substantially, which can be a huge financial burden.
 The average increase for a reckless driving charge in Illinois is over 90%.

 Advantages of a Wet Reckless Plea

-Often, DUI charges in Illinois get reduced to a wet reckless plea, as it is less serious than a DUI conviction.
+DUI charges in Illinois are often reduced to a wet reckless plea, as it is less severe than a DUI conviction.
 If the prosecution’s case is weak or you had a low blood alcohol content at the DUI arrest, the prosecutor may ask you to plead guilty to a wet reckless charge to avoid the penalties of a DUI.

-The advantages of a wet reckless plea include:
+The advantages of a wet reckless plea include the following:

 • No ignition interlock device (IID) – With a DUI, you may be required to install an ignition interlock device on your vehicle for several months or years.
-However, there is no requirement to install an IID with a wet reckless conviction.
+However, installing an IID with a wet reckless conviction is not required.

-• Shorter county jail sentence – Although a wet reckless is charged as a class A misdemeanor, which has the same penalties as a first-time DUI, most jail sentences are reduced to probation.
+• Shorter County jail sentence – Although a wet reckless is charged as a class A misdemeanor with the same penalties as a first-time DUI, most jail sentences are reduced to probation.
 If you can get a second DUI reduced to a wet reckless, you will face a shorter jail sentence.

 • Lower fines – A wet reckless has much lower fines than a DUI.
 Those convicted of a wet reckless charge often pay just one-third of the costs of a DUI.
 This is because there are extra costs of a DUI, such as penalty assessments and license reinstatement fees.